-If you're craving a rich and showstopping dessert that's not hard to make, this chocolate torte with almonds will do the trick.
-It's flourless, cuts like a dream, and keeps well.
-Serve it on its own or with whipped cream and berries.
+If you're craving a rich and showstopping chocolate dessert that's not hard to make, this old-fashioned torte (a European classic) with semisweet chocolate and almonds will do the trick.
+It's flourless, cuts like a dream, and can be made a few days ahead.
+It's stunning served with whipped cream and berries, but also on its own.

-- Texture: the lack of flour and the addition of ground nuts create a wonderful, fudgy texture that is soft and creamy.
-It's part of why we love this recipe.
+Sometimes it reminds me of a giant chocolate financier, where the lack of flour and the addition of ground nuts create a wonderful, fudgy texture that is soft and creamy.
+It's part of why I love this recipe.

-- Easier to make than it looks: sometimes the idea of beating egg whites for structure and not using flour makes us nervous that the cake will fall or not have the right consistency.
+It's easier to make than it looks.
+Sometimes, the idea of beating egg whites for structure and not using flour makes us nervous that the cake will fall or not have the right consistency.
 You'll be fine if you follow the instructions, read the recipe first, and organize the space and utensils.

 Quantities are listed in the recipe card towards the end of this post.
 The Ingredients page has more details and lists the brands we use.